5 Intake Mistakes Law Firms Make and Why They Matter More Than You Think

 Written by Michael Shooster on July 3rd, 2025

 Legal intake isn’t just an administrative process.
 It’s the foundation of a relationship governed by some of the most rigorous professional standards in any industry.
 Yet it’s often the most vulnerable step in a law firm’s client journey.
-Mistakes made in those first few minutes of contact can quietly create compliance risks, introduce ethical complications, or expose the firm to reputational and legal harm.
+Legal intake mistakes in the first few minutes can lead to compliance risks.
+They can also create ethical issues or expose the firm to legal and reputational harm.

 From vague call logs to unintended promises, many of these decisions don’t feel like “mistakes” in the moment, but in a profession where precision, boundaries, and documentation are everything, the consequences can be severe.